Code-Institute-Submissions/Visit-Ireland/README.md

 # Visit-Ireland

 ### Introduction
-This Website was built for the client Visit-Ireland.
+This Website was built for the fictional client Visit-Ireland.
 The purpose of this website was to help promote the country of Ireland and help to guide tourists on places to see.
-The goal was to make a single page website where visitors can see popular tourists sites to visit, help tourists to find places to stay, eat and drink at ease
+The goal was to make a  website where visitors can see popular tourists sites to visit, help tourists to find places to stay, eat and drink at ease.
 Also to contact the website for more info by email or social media links.
 You can view the full site here hosted on [Github](https://waynecrawley.github.io/Visit-Ireland/).

 ## UX
+The website was built with a mobile first approach.
+The client wanted a single page website that was interactive and easy to navigate.
 ### User Stories

 **As a** New Visitor